Solaris Cancer Care is governed by a Board of Directors and led by CEO, Tony Hume.

 Professor David Joske was Head of Haematology at Sir Charles Gairdner Hospital from 1994 to 2012 and remains very active in clinical practice and research.
 Dr David Joske is a Clinical Professor of Medicine at the University of Western Australia and senior Haematologist at Sir Charles Gairdner Hospital.
 His research and clinical work focus on the role of supportive care in the management of cancer.

 Dr Joske is a leading expert in the field of integrative cancer care, influencing its mainstream development across Australia.
-He is dedicated to the exploring the value of complementary integrated therapies in counteracting adverse side effects experienced by people living with cancer.
-His clinical and research interests include the treatment of lymphomas; palliative care in Haematology; and supportive care in cancer.
+He is dedicated to exploring the value of complementary integrated therapies in counteracting adverse side effects experienced by people living with cancer.
+His clinical and research interests include the treatment of lymphomas, palliative care in Haematology, and supportive care in cancer.

 Ms Patricia Williams

-Patricia Williams has been in the medical industry since 1977.
-She has a Bachelor of Nursing Degree and currently works as a Registered Nurse at Royal Perth.
-Patricia also has a Diploma in Yoga Teaching and was the Director for Pranic Healing in UK, Ireland and Western Australia.
-She is a Senior International Instructor and currently the Vice President for the Pranic Healers Association of WA.
+Patricia Williams has been in the medical field since 1977.
+She has a Bachelors of Nursing and currently works as a Registered Nurse at Royal Perth Hospital.
+Patricia was the Director for Pranic Healing in the UK, Ireland and Western Australia.
+She is a Senior International Instructor, Director for Pranic Energy Healing WA, and the Vice President for the Pranic Healers Association of Western Australia.
+Patricia also has a diploma in Yoga.

-Patricia’s extensive experience in orthodox medicine encompasses; burns, plastics and surgical nursing, renal, respiratory, acute medical, neurology and more recently oncology and palliative care.
+Patricia’s extensive experience in orthodox medicine encompasses burns, plastics and surgical nursing, renal, respiratory, acute medical, neurology, oncology, and palliative care.

 Patricia has been a volunteer therapist and member of the research committee at Solaris Cancer Care since February 2002.
-She is the Manager of Special Projects & Education and Carers Course for the foundation.
-Patricia wrote the Solaris Cancer Care Mentoring Program and co-authored the Volunteer Orientation Guidelines, Standards and Protocols for therapists and the Carers Course Training Manual.
+She is currently the Quality Assurance and Carers Course Manager for the foundation.
+Patricia wrote the Solaris Cancer Care Mentoring Program and co-authored the Volunteer Orientation Guidelines, Standards and Protocols for Therapists and the Carers Course Training Manual.

 Dr Chris Whitaker